-It’s been awhile since I’ve made a post so I thought I’d try and make a habit of adding tips on a regular basis.
-I recently started working in Japan again so I’ve been kind of swamped.
+It’s been awhile since I’ve made a post so I thought I’d try and make a habit of adding tips on a regular basis, I’ve been kind of swamped.
 Anyway back to the topic: getRunningAppProcesses.
 It’s an ActivityManager method and it used to be used a lot by apps to check the processes running on a device but this functionality was nerfed from Lollipop onwards…

 Even though it has become less useful over time you can still call this method and it will tell you the running processes for your own application(and that’s it).
 This can be good if you’re working with multiple(or remote) processes.
 You’d assume this method would return an empty list if there aren’t any running processes when it’s called…